Throughout history, many great tools have been born out of mankind’s need to survive. Few have had the impact and adaptability of the machete.

 Machetes are versatile tools, but they have one enemy and vulnerability, rust.
 Because of this, it is crucial that you store your machete in a dry location and when in storage keep it out of the sheath.

-Whichever style machete fits your purpose best, it is imperative you maintain it and care for it.
+Whichever style of machete fits your purpose best, you must maintain it and care for it.
 Since carbon steel blades are prone to rust apply a light coat of oil after use.
 Stainless steel will hold up better against the elements but you should oil them from time to time.

 Handle maintenance is simple, especially if you have a plastic handle.
 Wooden handles need periodic oiling and is achieved by using a light rub down of furnish polish.